 Please include: l.
 A written statement of your art experience.
 2 What would you like to accomplish?

-To apply for funding please contact:
+For further information or to apply for funding please contact:

 "The George R. Bunker Honorarium" for a student from The University of the Arts, Philadelphia